 and taking their next steps into the world.

 6:30pm to midnight

 NB: 2024 ticket prices and ball details below are tentative and may be subject to change once the 2024 Ball Committee convenes.

 Throughout the year, each Year 13 family pre-purchases 4 Ball tickets as part of the Year 13 levy.
 Extra tickets may be purchased and in the middle of the year families will be sent ticket order forms with details of how and when extra tickets may be purchased.

 There are 2 types of tickets - the Ball ticket, the Cocktail/Viewing ticket.

-The Ball ticket ($270) includes pre-dinner drinks and canapés, viewing of the presentation of the Leavers to the Bishop of Wellington (or proxy), a seated dinner, drinks and live music.
+The Ball ticket ($250) includes pre-dinner drinks and canapés, viewing of the presentation of the Leavers to the Bishop of Wellington (or proxy), a seated dinner and live music.
+NB: Drinks during or after the dinner are not included in the ticket price, but can be purchased at the EFTPOS bar.
 Tickets are available to the leavers, their partners, whānau and family friends.
 Maximum 10 people at a table.
-The only Marsden students who may attend the ball are the leavers: Old Girls, other students and younger siblings may attend the cocktail function and the viewing (see below).
+The only students who may attend the Ball are the current Year 13 leavers: other students or younger siblings may attend the cocktail function and the viewing (see below).

 Q: What happens if I don't buy my ball tickets before the cut-off date ?